[Updated April 24, 2023]

 It was only when I returned to downtown Blue Ridge as an adult in the ’90s that I began to recognize it as one of the best small towns in Georgia.

-So here’s our guide to what we consider the very best things to do in Blue Ridge GA, from hiking, horseback riding, and whitewater rafting to the arts, culture, restaurants, and roadside attractions.
+Based on our experiences, here’s a guide to the very best things to do in Blue Ridge GA, from hiking, horseback riding, and whitewater rafting to the arts, culture, restaurants, and roadside attractions.

 READ MORE: 101+ Things to Do in North Georgia